 Johns Hopkins University’s broad interdisciplinary approach to robotics research makes it uniquely situated to offer such a comprehensive program.
 The Laboratory for Computational Sensing and Robotics (LCSR), with its reputation as one of the top robotics research sites in the world, particularly in the area of medical robotics, is pleased to offer this new MSE in Robotics.

 MSE Program Structure

-The Robotics MSE hosts two options: the course-work option (10 full-time academic courses) and an essay option (8 full-time academic courses and a Master’s Essay).
+The Robotics MSE hosts two options: the course-work option (10 full-time academic courses) and a research essay/internship option* (8 full-time academic courses and a master’s essay or internship with report).
 Aside from required courses and electives, students will complete course-work in a specialization track: